 - Recognizes arboreta at various levels of development, capacity, and professionalism

-- Enable collaboration in scientific, collections, and conservation activities
+- Enables collaboration in scientific, collections, and conservation activities

-- Advance the planting, study, and consevation of trees.
+- Advances the planting, study, and consevation of trees.

 Examples of institutions that may be accredited arboreta

 - corporate campuses